-Each of the substantive articles, Articles 1-41, details a different type of right.
-A common approach to the UNCRC is to group these articles together under the following themes:
+The UN Convention consists of 41 articles, each of which details a different type of right.
+These rights are not ranked in order of importance; instead they interact with one another to form one integrated set of rights.
+A common approach is to group these articles together under the following themes:

 - Survival rights: include the child’s right to life and the needs that are most basic to existence, such as nutrition, shelter, an adequate living standard, and access to medical services.